curi/websites/_posts/2019-10-29-debate-policy.md

 I’m putting my reputation on the line, and dealing with anyone from the public, because I value discussion and debate, and because I want it to be possible for me to receive external corrections.
 If I’m biased or making some other mistake, I want it to be possible for people to help me.
 Most intellectuals lack robust ways they can be corrected, and pretty much entirely prevent corrections from the general public.
 I’m trying to do better.

 I also get a lot of informal, vague, usually-anonymous debate requests.
-When I make a judgment that it isn’t worth me time, sometimes they attack me as unwilling to debate.
+When I make a judgment that it isn’t worth my time, sometimes they attack me as unwilling to debate.
 This policy will help deal with that problem.
 I can link them to it, or I can even say nothing because this information is prominently available.
 I think this policy, rather than being a burden, will help me save time while increasing the quality of discussions I participate in.

 This debate policy itself can be criticized and debated if you see a problem with it.
 I’m highly interested in that.
 Also, if you have a rational debate policy of your own, I’d also be interested in seeing it and how it differs from mine, and I’d consider discussing using your policy.